jessicarush/html-notes/HTML_elements.md

 ```

 #### `<iframe>`
-The `<iframe>` tag specifies an inline frame which is used to embed another HTML document within the current HTML document.
+The `<iframe>` element specifies an inline frame which is used to embed another HTML document within the current HTML document.
 Primarily used to include resources from other domains or subdomains but can be used to include content from the same domain as well.
 The `<iframe>`'s strength is that the embedded code is 'live' and can communicate with the parent document.

 #### `<embed>`
 The `<embed>` element defines a container for an external application or interactive content (typically non-HTML).
 It's used to embed content for browser plugins.
 Exceptions to this are SVG and HTML that are handled differently according to the standard.

 #### `<object>`
-The `<object>` tag defines an embedded multimedia object (like SVG animations, audio, video, Java applets, ActiveX, PDF, and Flash).
-You can also use the <object> tag to embed another webpage into your HTML document.
-You can use the <param> tag to pass parameters to plugins that have been embedded with the <object> tag.
+The `<object>` element defines an embedded multimedia object (like SVG animations, audio, video, Java applets, ActiveX, PDF, and Flash).
+You can also use the <object> element to embed another webpage into your HTML document.
+You can use the <param> element to pass parameters to plugins that have been embedded with the <object> element.

 > Note: `<embed>`, `<object>` and `<iframe>` are confusingly similar in functionality... plus you have the fairly new `<video>` and `<audio>`.
 Think/research before choosing.